hontz1/openwrt/README.md

  2. edit + add to /etc/config/wireless    , otherwhise the used mac makes the wifi instable.

-        option macaddr '00:....:38'    ---> use the wlan_mac one from the sticker of your w303v
+        option macaddr '00:A2:....:38'    ---> use the wlan_mac one from the sticker of your w303v B

         (maybe disable - option wmm 0 - will improve stability -  + also try  - option htmode 'ht40' -)